aarthificial-unity/typewriter/.docfx/docs/quickstart.md

 ![The git URL input in Unity's Package Manager](/images/package-manager-samples.png)

-After pressing play, you'll be presented with multiple buttons that demonstrate different types of conversations:
+Open the `SampleScene` located in the `Assets/Samples/Typewriter/<version>/VisualNovel/Scenes` directory and press play.
+You'll be presented with multiple buttons that demonstrate different types of conversations:

 - **Linear** showcases a simple, linear dialogue.
 - **Choices** presents the player with a choice.
-- **Contextual** shows how to change the dialogue based on the context.
+- **Contextual** changes the dialogue based on the context.

 You can open the Typewriter Editor using `Tools > Typewriter` and explore the entries that make up the dialogue.
 For clarity, each conversation has been